Real Estate Lawyer

 Real Estate Closing Lawyer – Seller

-For instance, Chicago real estate lawyer perform the followings tasks for the seller:
+For instance, a Chicago real estate lawyer perform the followings tasks for the seller:

-- First, reviews the sales contract and calendars important dates (attorney review, inspection deadline, mortgage financing contingency and closing date);
+First, reviews the real property disclosures and sales contract, then, tracks important dates (attorney review, inspection deadline, mortgage financing contingency and closing date);

-- Completes the City of Chicago full payment certificate aka water certificate and directs the title company to order same;
+Orders the City of Chicago full payment certificate aka water certificate;

 Real Estate Closing Attorney – Buyer

-A Chicago real estate attorney does following for the buyer:
+A Chicago real estate attorney does the following for the buyer:

-- Fourth, writes an attorney review letter to the seller’s real estate closing attorney suggesting modifications to the contract;
+Fourth, writes an attorney review letter to the seller’s real estate closing attorney, if applicable; suggesting modifications to the contract;

-- Finally, explains the purpose of the note, mortgage, deed, bill of sale, and affidavit of title.
+Finally, explains the purpose of the note, mortgage, deed, and other closing documents.